Rafalini/Game-of-Light/README.md

 #Game of lights

-General idea is to play with ray casting.
-For now, drawing figures (rectangles) and moving ('W'A'S'D') user point works.
+Draw figures (rectangles) with mouse and move with 'W'A'S'D' user point.

-*Rays in future update
+*more figures in the future